Timeboxes

 View a timebox

-You can view a timebox from the Manage timeboxes page or directly from a timeline:
+You can view a timebox from the Manage timeboxes page, directly from a timeline, or from a story or bug assigned to the timebox:

 - On the Manage timeboxes page, click the name of the timebox.